cositools/cosi-data-challenges/README.md

 - [Dark Matter](DC-DarkMatter)

 ## Known Caveats and Limitations
 The items listed here are some of the priorities for DC4 development.
 These can be considered as extra/advanced challenges, and anybody is welcomed to work on them, with the ultimate goal of implementing the software solutions into cosipy.
+Also see the bottom of the [cosipy-intro](cosipy-intro) for a related discussion on the next steps of development.

 - **It is not currently possible to simultaneously fit continuum and line components.** We have separate response files for different emission components (i.e. continuum, 511 keV, Aluminum-26, etc.), and with the current binned analysis setup in cosipy, the data binning needs to match the response binning, and thus only a single component can be analyzed at a time.
 Possible solutions to this include:
   - Creating a single response for all components
   - Creating a class that automatically matches an input model with the corresponding response
   - Reparameterizing the response in such a way that prevents this issue
+- **Methods need to be developed to determine the response for broadened and offset line emission.** These methods should utilize the baseline response files (e.g. 511 keV, Aluminum-26, Iron-60, etc.), and allow for analyzing any arbitrary line emission.
 - **The background estimation tools need to be further tested and developed.** With DC3 we have provided first versions for estimating continuum and line backgrounds.
 These methods need to be tested, stressed, and further developed.
 Additionally, we still need background estimation tools for transient sources.
+- **The way in which parameters are configured needs to be refined, and callable scripts need to be added.** By callable scripts we are referring to command-line options that will perform common task, such as producing light curves and spectra.
 - **The tools still need to be stressed to find limitations.** The COSI pipeline team has been rapidly developing the cosipy library in preparation for the satellite mission.
 Our aim is to make this library robust, sustainable, and highly user-friendly.
 Through more and more user interactions and feedback, we can better learn where the code is working well, and where it breaks down.
-- **The way in which parameters are configured needs to be refined, and callable scripts need to be added.** By callable scripts we are referring to command-line options that will perform common task, such as producing light curves and spectra.
-- **Methods need to be developed to determine the response for broadened and offset line emission.** These methods should utilize the baseline response files (e.g. 511 keV, Aluminum-26, Iron-60, etc.), and allow for analyzing any arbitrary line emission.

 ## Citing
 If you make use of any of the data products from the COSI Data Challenges in a publication, please provide a link to this page and cite [Zoglauer+23](https://arxiv.org/abs/2102.13158) and [Martinez-Castellanos+23](https://pos.sissa.it/444/858).